Abandoned Mine Land Reclamation (AMLR)

 How are proposals selected?

 Selection criteria are outlined in Section 403 and 411 of Public Law 95-87, cited Abandoned Mine Land Reclamation Program regulations, and approved state/tribal reclamation plans.
 States and Indian tribes must have an approved SMCRA regulatory (Title V) program and an approved reclamation (Title IV) program to be eligible to receive mandatory AML funding.
-AML Pilot projects are selected based on meeting eligibility required outlined in OSMRE's "Guidance for Project Eligibility under the Abandoned Mine Land Reclamation Economic Development Pilot Program for Fiscal Year 2019".
+AMLER projects are selected based on meeting eligibility required outlined in OSMRE's "Guidance for Project Eligibility under the Abandoned Mine Land Reclamation Economic Development Program for Fiscal Year 2021".
 Eligibility is based on having proximity to an AML site and having a measurable impact to economic/community development.
+BIL: Guidance containing criteria for selecting proposals will be finalized in FY 2022.

 How may assistance be used?